 The High Court hears more complex civil cases.
 It is divided into three divisions:

-- Queen’s Bench Division (QBD): deals with large or complex claims for compensation, including defamation and breach of contract.
-The QBD is divided into specialised courts: the Commercial Court (for bankruptcy and insurance matters), the Admiralty Court (for shipping-related matters), the Administrative Court (for judicial review of decisions made by government bodies) and the Technology and Construction Court (for computer and engineering-related matters).
+King’s Bench Division (KBD): deals with large or complex claims for compensation, including defamation and breach of contract.
+The KBD is divided into specialised courts: the Commercial Court (for bankruptcy and insurance matters), the Admiralty Court (for shipping-related matters), the Administrative Court (for judicial review of decisions made by government bodies) and the Technology and Construction Court (for computer and engineering-related matters).

 Alongside the County Courts and the High Court, a Tribunal system handles a wide variety of day-to-day legal issues, such as immigration, asylum or employment.
 Civil proceedings in tribunals are relatively informal and legal representation by a lawyer is usually not needed.
 Tribunals operate under a two-tier system: